Stateless People

 - See also an earlier version.

-In addition to UNHCR, the following organizations have implemented projects on nationality rights and/or statelessness and provide access to news and information on their web sites:
+In addition to UNHCR, the following organizations have either 1) implemented projects on nationality rights and/or statelessness, or 2) provide access to news, information and/or research on their web sites:

-More broadly, the International Observatory on Statelessness serves as an information clearinghouse, Refworld functions as a comprehensive repository of legal, policy and country information relating to statelessness, and the Forced Migration Current Awareness blog points readers to relevant research and publication on statelessness and stateless persons.
+Refworld functions as a comprehensive repository of legal, policy and country information relating to statelessness, and the Forced Migration Current Awareness blog points readers to relevant research and publications on statelessness and stateless persons.

 Endnote: